 Why Podcast Hosts Bring On Guests

 Hosting guests on a podcast also presents an opportunity to build a relationship.
-Connections and networking are so important in the creative industry, yet we’re in a time where networking events aren’t happening or our guests aren’t in our area.
-Inviting a guest on your show is the simple solution to this new issue.
+Connections and networking are so important in the creative industry, yet we’re in a time when networking events aren’t happening or our guests aren’t in our area.
+Inviting a guest to your show is the simple solution to this new issue.

 Now if you’re a podcast host listening to this, I do want to highlight that it’s important to vet your guests and know who you’re bringing on the show and if they’re a good fit for your audience.
 You don’t want the time of your guest, audience, or even your own time.
 Some guests may have great information and be very knowledgeable on their subject, but it really just isn’t relevant to your show or audience.